Outer Strong Blocking Sets: Characterization and Construction of Outer Strong Blocking Sets

 The following result shows that we are indeed producing a sequence of strong blocking sets, whose size is linear in $q$ and almost linear in $k$.
 In particular, it depends on the \textbf{iterated logarithm} in base $q$, which is defined over the reals as

 \begin{theorem} For every $i \in \N$, the set $\mB_i$ given in Construction \ref{constr:super} is a strong blocking set in $\PG(k_i-1,q)$, whose size is upper bounded by

 \end{theorem}

 \begin{proof} We show that $\mB_i$ is a strong blocking set in $\PG(k_i-1,q)$ by induction on $i$.
-For $i=0$ it is clear, since $\mB_0=\PG(k_0-1,q)$.
+For $i=0$ it is clear, since $\mB_0=\PG(k_0-1,q)=\PG(1,q)$.

-Now assume that $\mB_i$ is a strong blocking set in $\PG(k_i-1,q)$.
+Now, assume that $\mB_i$ is a strong blocking set in $\PG(k_i-1,q)$.
 First of all, the rational normal tangent set $\mD_i$ constructed at step (1) is a strong blocking set in $\PG(\frac{q^{k_i}+3}{2}-1,q^{k_i})$, and it is taken as union of lines.
 Furthermore, by Theorem \ref{thm:4points}, the set

-is a strong blocking set, and it is obtained as union of $(k_i-1)$-spaces.
-Finally, $\mB_{i+1}$ is obtained as the union of an isomorphic copy of a strong blocking set $\mB_i$ in each of the $(k_i-1)$-spaces.
+is a strong blocking set, and it is obtained as union of $(k_i-1)$-dimensional subspaces.
+Finally, $\mB_{i+1}$ is obtained as the union of an isomorphic copy of a strong blocking set $\mB_i$ in each of the $(k_i-1)$-dimensional subspaces.
 By Lemma \ref{lemma_prop4.5}, this is a strong blocking set.